FakeItEasy/FakeItEasy/CONTRIBUTING.md

 When you're ready to go you should confirm that you are up to date and rebased with upstream/master (see "Handling Updates from upstream/master" above) and then:

 1. `git push origin myBranch`
-1. Send a descriptive [pull request](https://help.github.com/articles/using-pull-requests) on GitHub.
+1. Send a [pull request](https://help.github.com/articles/using-pull-requests) on GitHub.
 Make sure you select `FakeItEasy/FakeItEasy` as the *base repo* and `master` as the *base branch*.
 Select your fork as the *head repo* and your branch as the *head branch*.
+The pull request should include a description starting with "Fixes #123." (using the real issue number, of course) if it fixes an issue.
+If there's no issue, be sure to clearly explain the intent of the change.
 1. If GitHub indicates that the pull request can be merged automatically, check that the pull request has built successfully on our [CI server](http://teamcity.codebetter.com/viewType.html?buildTypeId=bt929) (you can either create an account or login as guest).
 E.g. if your pull request is number 123, you should see a build labelled '123/merge' on the CI server.
 If the build has failed (red) then there is a problem with your changes and you'll have to fix it before the pull request can be accepted.
 You can inspect the build logs on the CI server to see what caused the failure.